Search

 Reputational Damage

-Cyberattacks can tarnish a company’s reputation, leading to decreased customer trust and loyalty.
+Cyberattacks can tarnish a company’s reputation, decreasing customer trust and loyalty.
 Customers may be hesitant to share sensitive information with a company that has experienced a data breach, resulting in lost sales and revenue.
 Suppliers, partners, and investors may also lose confidence in the affected business, further damaging its reputation.

 Lost Revenue